dogweather/forkful/content/en/kotlin/testing-and-debugging/writing-tests.md

   \ validate the functional correctness of your software modules, ensuring they\u2026"
 lastmod: '2024-03-13T22:45:00.051865-06:00'
 model: gpt-4-0125-preview
-summary: "Writing tests in Kotlin involves crafting code snippets that automatically\
-  \ validate the functional correctness of your software modules, ensuring they\u2026"
+summary: Writing tests in Kotlin involves crafting code snippets that automatically validate the functional correctness of your software modules, ensuring they work as expected.
 title: Writing tests
 weight: 36
 ---